-- Set the instant pot to sauté and add the coconut oil to melt
+- Set the instant pot to sauté and add the avocado oil.

-- Put the lid of the instant pot and set to manual, 12 minutes (* see notes for stove top modification)
+- Secure the lid of the instant pot and set to manual, 12 minutes (* see notes for stove top modification).

-- Remove the lid and allow to cool for 10-15 minutes
+- Once cooked, carefully quick release the pressure.
+Carefully remove the lid from the instant pot and allow to cool for 10-15 minutes

 - Either use an immersion blender, or high speed blender to blend the soup